matthew-scherf/Only-One/docs/EXPLAINER.md

 **2.2 The Axioms:**

-The system rests upon a foundation of twelve axioms.
+The system rests upon a foundation of eight axioms.
 We present each with its formal statement and philosophical justification.

 * A1: ∃ y, E y
   * **Justification:** The axiom of existence for experience.
 It asserts the undeniable fact that experience is happening.
 This is the Cartesian starting point, cogito ergo sum, refined to its most basic phenomenal truth: there is experiencing.